JoePShoulak/the-great-sequelizer/README.md

 ```

 ## Getting Started
-You’ll need to use the MySQL2. and Sequelize. packages to connect your Express.js API to a MySQL database and the dotenv package. to use environment variables to store sensitive data, like your MySQL username, password, and database name.
+You’ll need to use the `MySQL2` and `Sequelize` packages to connect your `Express.js` API to a MySQL database and the `dotenv` package to use environment variables to store sensitive data, like your MySQL username, password, and database name.

-Use the schema.sql file in the db folder to create your database using MySQL shell commands.
+Use the `schema.sql` file in the db folder to create your database using MySQL shell commands.
 Use environment variables to store sensitive data, like your MySQL username, password, and database name.

 ## Database Models
 Your database should contain the following four models, including the requirements listed for each model: